Nandakishore695/HTML-CSS-Javascript/README.md

 - An ID is used to identify a unique element on a web page, while a class is used to identify a group of elements.

 **13.What is the purpose of the href attribute in the <a> tag?**
-- href attribute is used to specify the URL of the hyperlink.It tells the browser where to navigate when the link is clicked.
+- href attribute is used to specify the URL of the hyperlink.It tells the browser where to navigate when the link is clicked.URL(Uniform Resource Locator)
-URL (Uniform Resource  Locator)

 **14.What is the purpose of the src attribute in the <img> tag?**
-- src attribute specifies the source file of the image.
+- src attribute specifies the source file path.

 **15.What are some new tags introduced in HTML5?**